guiguito/AppStoresMCP/docs/MCP_CLIENT_SETUP.md

 ### Health Check Integration

-Configure health checks in your MCP client:
+Configure health checks in your MCP client (if supported):

 ```json
 {